 Maybe productivity and mental health are too closely associated; maybe we aim for both and get neither.
 It strikes me that my own experience of this microdosing trend could signal a more general shift in the culture toward what has been called “the creative economy.”
 Psychedelics are being embraced as a way to make it run a bit more smoothly and, especially with the mass of negative mental-health effects of the pandemic, treat the symptoms of growing social isolation and digital burnout this form of economy creates.
 In this, it’s no wonder some of the first mutterings about the nootropic potential of psychedelics in contemporary discourse came from the Peruvian escapades of tech gurus from Silicon Valley, where the digital first supplanted the physical and where productivity must be kept at a constant, unrealistic high.

 However, the exact position of this debate seem to be up in the air.
 The shift in packaging signals growing market viability, all the signs point toward broader social acceptance, and for years we’ve heard stories of Silicon Valley types flooding to Peruvian shamans to try and capture that Jobs je ne sais quoi.

-But Derek Hui, co-founder of Toronto-based Schedule35, says people come to the company for many different reasons.
-“Half are users looking to see a small incremental everyday change, whether it be their mood, focus, creativity, or energy,” Hui says.
+But Derek Chen, co-founder of Toronto-based Schedule35, says people come to the company for many different reasons.
+“Half are users looking to see a small incremental everyday change, whether it be their mood, focus, creativity, or energy,” Chen says.
 “The other half would be looking to tackle deeper issues with positive thoughts, gratitude, self-healing, and self-understanding.”